paulburkinshaw/mopidy-radio-pi/docs/Development log/Authentication.rst

 =====
 Store the usernames \ passwords in a text file on the pi so dont need to use a db

-Have the code create a cookie called <username>_cookie (where username is the name of the user) and set the value of this cookie to the password when the user logs in.
+On sucessful login, have the code create a cookie called <username>_cookie (where username is the name of the user) and set the value of this cookie to the password when the user logs in.
 Cross check the value in this cookie with the password for this user in the txt file for each request